Send a Card to a Friend Day Clip Art

 The greatest challenge I face when designing game cards is coming upward with fresh ideas for costumes, weapons and accessories.
 I follow various fashion, history and civilization-related sites and blogs, and I salvage the most interesting clothing and armour designs in an inspiration folder.

 I occasionally use Alchemy, which generates unpredictable brushtrokes and random shapes, and then I endeavor to find patterns in the resulted paradigm.
-Costumes can become quite detailed, so to prevent them from looking too monotonous and "crowded", details should be grouped and placed but
+Costumes can become quite detailed, so to prevent them from looking too monotonous and "crowded", details should be grouped and placed but in a few key places.

 Fantasy fine art draws inspiration from historical sources, so ornate armour and weapons are commonplace.
 When dealing with metal objects, I often block in solid shapes and use the the Bevel and Emboss option (Layer> Layer styles).